RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 - OpenAI API
 - FAISS
 - LangChain
-- PyPDF2
 - SentenceTransformers
-- Pandas
 - LlamaIndex
 - Ollama, Mistral
 - RAGAs
-- Numpy

 ### Development Steps

-1. **Dataset Preprocessing**: Tried reading pdf with various libraries.
-2. **Chunk Evaluation**: Evaluated the response time and accuracy of different chunk sizes using LlamaIndex.
+1. **Chunk Evaluation**: Evaluated different chunk sizes using LlamaIndex.
 This step was crucial as it directly impacts the efficiency and effectiveness of the RAG system.
-The evaluation code measures average response time, faithfulness, and relevancy of the responses for various chunk sizes to find the optimal configuration.
-Chose chunk size: 256 as optimal, based on best faithfulness and relevancy.
+The evaluation code measures average response time, faithfulness, and relevancy of the responses for various chunk sizes to find the optimal configuration. *Chose chunk size: 256*, based on best faithfulness and relevancy.
-3. **Initial Setup**:
+2. **Initial Setup**:
-   - Built a basic local RAG using Chroma DB, Nomic-embed-text embeddings from Ollama, and the Mistral chat model, didn't preform well.
+   - Built a basic local RAG using Chroma DB, Nomic-embed-text embeddings from Ollama, and the Mistral chat model, didn't perform well.
-   - Tried with Pinecone DB as well, but vectorizing with FAISS achived best results in terms of initial test using chat model.
+   - Tried with Pinecone DB as well, but vectorizing with FAISS achieved best results in terms of initial test using chat model.
-4. **First RAG Setup**: Achieved better results with OpenAI embeddings, FAISS vector database, and LangChain.
+3. **First RAG Setup**:
    - **PDF Text Extraction**: Extracted text from the policy handbook PDFs using PyPDF2.
-    - **Text Chunking**: Utilized LangChain's RecursiveCharacterTextSplitter to split the extracted text into manageable chunks, optimizing for chunk size and overlap.
+   - **Text Chunking**: Utilized LangChain's RecursiveCharacterTextSplitter to split the extracted text into chunks, optimizing for chunk size and overlap.
-    - **Vector Store Creation**: Generated embeddings using OpenAIEmbeddings and stored them in a FAISS vector database for efficient retrieval.
+   - **Vector Store Creation**: Generated embeddings using OpenAIEmbeddings and stored them in a FAISS vector database.
    - **Conversational Chain Setup**: Established a conversational retrieval chain with LangChain, incorporating ChatOpenAI and ConversationBufferMemory to handle user queries and maintain context.

+## Initial Evaluation

+### Evaluation Dataset Construction

+1. **Combination Method**:
+   - **AI Assistance**: Utilized ChatGPT (Model 4) with specific guidelines to generate an initial 30 entries.
+   - **Manual Search**: Manually searched for top auto insurance questions and found corresponding answers in the policy handbook.
+Total 30 entries.
+2. **Diverse Queries**: Ensured that the questions cover different types, document sections, and pages.
+3. **Relevance and Challenge**: Designed questions to reflect real-world scenarios, making them relevant and challenging.

-**Initial Evaluation Methods Used (30 entries)**:
+### Evaluation Methods

-- **LLM Evaluation**: Developed a comprehensive evaluation method using the Ollama model to assess the RAG system's performance.
+- **LLM Evaluation**: Developed an evaluation method using the Ollama model to assess the RAG system's performance.
   - **Accuracy Measurement**: Implemented a process to compare actual responses from the chatbot against expected answers using a structured evaluation prompt.
-    - **CSV-Based Testing**: Conducted evaluations using a CSV file containing test cases, calculating the accuracy of the system's responses.
   - **Detailed Feedback**: Provided detailed feedback by printing evaluation results, highlighting correct and incorrect responses for further analysis and improvement.

 - **Embedding-Based Evaluation**: Utilized the SentenceTransformer model to assess the precision, recall, and relevancy of the RAG system's responses.
   - **Cosine Similarity**: Computed embeddings for expected and actual answers, measuring their similarity to evaluate relevancy.
-    - **Precision and Recall Metrics**: Calculated precision and recall based on token overlap between expected and actual answers, providing a comprehensive performance analysis.
+  - **Precision and Recall Metrics**: Calculated precision and recall based on token overlap between expected and actual answers.
-    - **Detailed Reporting**: Printed detailed evaluation results for each test case, including precision, recall, and relevancy scores, along with average metrics for overall performance assessment.
+  - **Detailed Reporting**: Detailed evaluation results for each test case, including precision, recall, and relevancy scores, along with average metrics for overall performance assessment.

-### Improvements
+## RAG Improvements Measures

 1. **Text Cleaning**: Implemented text cleaning to remove newlines and extra spaces, ensuring the text is well-structured and easier to process.
 2. **Metadata Addition**: Added chunk numbers and tried adding page numbers to improve context relevance (in progress).
-3. **MultiQuery Retrieval**: Integrated MultiQueryRetriever to generate multiple variations of user queries(top k as defualt), enhancing the retrieval process by overcoming limitations of distance-based similarity search.
+3. **MultiQuery Retrieval**: Integrated MultiQueryRetriever to generate multiple variations of user queries (top k as default), enhancing the retrieval process by overcoming limitations of distance-based similarity search.
-4. **Combined Data Sources**: Merged text chunks from the policy document and an additional dataset(10 questions and anwers) to replicate few-shot prompting technique.
+4. **Combined Data Sources**: Merged text chunks from the policy document and an additional dataset (10 questions and answers) to replicate few-shot prompting technique.
-5. **Citation Handling**: Added citation information to responses, providing users with the source of the information for better transparency and reliability.(Page number will be added)
+5. **Citation Handling**: Added citation information to responses, providing users with the source of the information for better transparency and reliability (page number will be added).

 ## Final Evaluation